Alexander Lubotzky

-Alexander Lubotzky (אלכסנדר לובוצקי; born 28 June 1956) is an Israeli mathematician and former politician who is currently a professor at the Weizmann Institute of Science and an adjunct professor at Yale University.
-He served as a member of the Knesset for The Third Way party between 1996 and 1999.
-In 2018 he won the Israel Prize for his accomplishments in mathematics and computer science, which include research on growth rates in group theory and on the construction of Ramanujan graphs in graph theory.
+Alexander "Alex" Lubotzky (אלכסנדר לובוצקי; born 28 June 1956) is an Israeli mathematician and former politician.
+He is a professor of mathematics at the Weizmann Institute of Science and professor emeritus at the Hebrew University of Jerusalem, where he held the Maurice and Clara Weil Chair in Mathematics.
+He served as a member of the Knesset for The Third Way party from 1996 to 1999.
+Lubotzky is a leading researcher in group theory and its applications to combinatorics and theoretical computer science, known in particular for the construction of Ramanujan graphs and for the theory of high-dimensional expanders.
+He received the Israel Prize in mathematics and computer science in 2018.